signalogic/SigSRF_SDK/mediaTest_readme.md

 * USB audio support.
 There are some pics below showing the Focusrite 2i2 in action

-* New codecs including MELPe (gov/mil standard for 2400, 1200, and 600 bps, also known as STANAG 4591)
+* New codecs including G729AB, G726, AMR-NB, AMR-WB, and MELPe (gov/mil standard for 2400, 1200, and 600 bps, also known as STANAG 4591)

-These new features are likely coming soon to the online demo, in limited form.
+<a name="DemoLimits"></a>
+## Demo Limits

+mediaTest demo functionality is limited as follows:

+   1) Data limit.
+Processing is limited to 3000 frames / payloads of data.
+There is no limit on data sources, which include various file types (audio, encoded, pcap), network sockets, and USB audio.

+   2) Concurrency limit.
+Maximum number of concurrent instances is two and maximum number of channels per instance is 2 (total of 4 concurrent channels).

+If you need an evaluation demo with an increased limit for a trial period, [contact us](https://github.com/signalogic/SigSRF_SDK/edit/master/README.md#DocumentationSupport).

 # Other Demos

 [iaTest Demo (Image Analytics)](https://github.com/signalogic/SigSRF_SDK/blob/master/iaTest_readme.md)